geminabox/geminabox/README.md

 named `geminabox`.
 It also supports converting between standalone and proxy servers and can be used to trigger index builds.

-If you are running a standalone server no explicit upgrade steps are necessary, but you might want to build the new gem index by running:
+One complete index rebuild is necessary to activate the new bundler API on a existing server.
+If you start with a new server, this will happen automatically.

 ```
 geminabox reindex